 We leave nothing to their imagination.
 If you want a 3-way email introduction, tell them.
 If you want a text message or phone call, tell them.

 3: Make it Easy for Them to Refer You

 Sometimes the person they want to refer will not be ready to talk to you.
 That is usually because they do not want to be “sold.”
 Create something of value for them to share with the person they want to refer.
-With one pool company I was working with, we created a CD that answered the 10 most asked questions about installing a pool.
-Then we gave those CD's to customers and asked them to share them with their friends who were thinking about buying pools.
+With one pool company I worked with, we created a CD that answered the 10 most asked questions about installing a pool.
+Then we gave those CDs to customers and asked them to share them with their friends who were thinking about buying pools.

 On my website, I have a business assessment that shows businesses how they score on the 8 areas that determine value.
-I tell my referral partners that they can send their referral this link – https://DecisiveMinds.com/businessevaluation
+I tell my referral partners that they can send their referral to this link – https://DecisiveMinds.com/businessevaluation

 4: Follow Up Regularly With Current and Past Customers